mohammed7s/openbanking.nr/openbanking.md

 The user initiates payment through the PISP
 The payment confirmation occurs between a PISP and bank.
-The payment is signed using JWS which can be (p256, RSA or EC)
+The payment is signed as a JWS using PS256.

 Response Format Example:
 ```